python-visualization/folium/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
  - Browser [e.g. chrome, firefox]
- - Jupyter Notebook or standalone maps?
+ - Jupyter Notebook or html files?
  - folium version (check it with `print(folium.__version__)`)

 **Additional context**
 Add any other context about the problem here.

+**Possible solutions**
+List any solutions you may have come up with.

+folium is maintained by volunteers.
+Can you help making a fix for this issue?